pjakiela/ECON251/duedates.md

 # Fall 2022 Assignment Due Dates

 _Problem sets are due on Fridays (except for Problem Set 10, which is due the Tuesday before Thanksgiving).
+The timing of 24-hour take-home exams will be announced in class.
 Other assignments are due on Sundays.
 Assignments are due by 11:59 PM._

 | Date | Assignment |
 |--------------|--|